mfocko/blog/blog/aoc-2022/02-week-2.md

 However, implementing of traits is not allowed for _external_ types, i.e. types that you haven't defined yourself.
-This means that you can implement indexing over containers that you have implemented yourself, but you cannot use your own types for indexing „built-in“ types.
+This means that you can implement indexing over containers that you have implemented yourself, but you cannot use your own types for indexing “built-in” types.

 Another part of this rabbit hole is trait `SliceIndex<T>` that is of a relevance because of